-Bicycle storage areas located at traffic lights allow cyclists to wait in front of vehicles stopped at the intersection.
+Bicycle storage areas located at traffic lights allow bicycle riders to wait in front of vehicles stopped at the intersection.
 They are often painted green with a white bicycle symbol.

-All motorcycle riders are allowed to enter bicycle storage areas as long as they give way to any vehicle that is already in the area or that is entering the area on a green or yellow traffic light or arrow.
+Motorcycle riders are allowed to enter bicycle storage areas as long as they give way to any vehicle that is already in the area or that is entering the area on a green or yellow traffic light or arrow.

-An example of a bicycle storage area is shown below.
+An example of an intersection with bicycle storage areas is shown below.